-6000.
+- 6000.
 Historical and Philosophical Foundations of Education (3).
 Pr., graduate standing.
-Analysis and interpretation of the interaction of historical, philosophical, and sociological considerations affecting education in a modem society.
+Analysis and interpretation of the interaction of historical, philosophical, and sociological considerations affecting education in a modern society. - 6010.
+Online/Internet Skills for Graduate Study (3).
+Pr., graduate standing.
+Emphasis on instruction regarding the skills necessary to succeed when taking online/internet courses. - 6170.

-6170.
 Advanced Educational Psychology (3).
 Pr., graduate standing.

 An in-depth analysis of the psychological bases of learning.
-Particular emphasis will be placed on the development and modification of cognitive and affective behavior.
+Particular emphasis will be placed on the development and modification of cognitive and affective behavior. - 6213.

-6213.
 Computer-Based Instructional Technologies (3).
 Pr., graduate standing.